-Once admitted, you must contact the Director of Admissions, Paula Colby-Clements, to obtain an I-20.
+Once admitted, you must contact the Director Academic Services and Career Development, Paula Colby-Clements, to obtain an I-20.
 In order to create the I-20 admitted students must submit the following documentation: (1) Copy of a valid passport, (2) Financial information showing proof of necessary funds to cover tuition and living expenses (3) Copy of drivers license. (if applicable), (4) If already in the US attending another school you need to submit a copy of your current I-20.
 We will not accept any non authorized student id cards or fake ids not issued by the state for identification.

 In addition, prior to obtaining your visa from the consulate, you must pay the SEVIS fee.
 Information regarding the fee is below.

 Foreign Students wishing to attend MSLAW must obtain an I-20 from Paula Colby-Clements, the Designated School Official for Immigration Affairs.
 Before entering the United States students must obtain a passport issued by their government . embassy or consulate with the I-20 issued by MSLAW to obtain an entry visa to enter the United States.
 The visa application requires that students submit proof of funds and financial support while attending MSLAW.
 Do NOT submit any fake identification, novelty document that is not issued by your country or state.
 WE will automatically deny all applicants that submits a fake id for their application.

 Beginning September 1, 2004 the Department of Homeland Security began collecting a congressionally mandated fee to cover the costs of SEVIS, the Student and Exchange Visitor Information System.

 For additional information about this program, please see SEVP on the web at: https://www.fmjfee.com/i901fee/index.jsp

 For visa related issues, please see the Department of State: www.state.gov